vuetifyjs/vuetify/packages/docs/src/pages/en/components/virtual-scroller.md

 #### Bench

 By default the `v-virtual-scroll` does not pre-render additional items outside of the viewport.
 Using the `bench` prop will have the scroller render additional items as **padding**.
-It is **recommended** to keep this number as low as possible for the best possible `performance`.
+It is **recommended** to keep this number as low as possible for the best possible performance.

 <example file="v-virtual-scroller/prop-bench" />